wacncontent/CustomizeTool/removeCommentOutput/articles/sql-data-warehouse/sql-data-warehouse-overview-what-is.md

 - When you don't need to run queries, perhaps in the evenings or weekends, pause compute resources to cancel all running queries and remove all DWUs allocated to your data warehouse.
 Your data storage stays intact, but there is no charge for compute resources.
 When you need to start running queries, perhaps on Monday morning, you can resume your compute resources.

 ## Massively parallel processing and columnstore indexes for breakthrough performance
-SQL Data Warehouse uses Microsoft’s massive parallel processing (MPP) architecture, and SQL Server's columnstore index technology to deliver breakthrough performance.
+SQL Data Warehouse uses Microsoftâs massive parallel processing (MPP) architecture, and SQL Server's columnstore index technology to deliver breakthrough performance.

 > [AZURE.NOTE] MPP is a divide and conquer approach to solving large data problems by using parallel computing.
 Data is divided and distributed across many computing resources, and each computing resource operates on its portion of the data in parallel.